intelliot/x-address-proposal/src/README.md

 Obviously the server cannot do this when presented with a pre-signed transaction, although assembling and signing a transaction using an unexpanded packed address shouldn't be possible, since the binary encoding of an AccountID requires exactly 20 bytes.

 Third party tools that accept user input should allow users to enter such addresses and transparently expand them prior to signing and/or submitting.

+### Use cases for expiration

+Often, destination tags should not be valid forever.
+Given XRP's fast transaction speed, it should be reasonable to have tags expire in relatively short periods of time.
+When generating an address, randomly assign a new destination tag to the user, as described above.
+Beyond that, here are some rough guidelines/expectations:

+- **Exchanges:** It is reasonable to have the tag expire in 24-48 hours from generation, and indicate this fact to the client on the deposit page of the site.
+Internally, the exchange can allow some leeway for internal accounting, not deleting/invalidating the tag <-> client mapping for, say, 3 days.
+If the exchange wants or needs to transition away from the use of a particular account, expirations provide the exchange with some assurance that clients should stop sending to the old account within a few days.
+- **Merchants:** It is reasonable to have the tag expire shortly after the merchant expects the customer to send the payment.
+For example, if the merchant expects payment in about 2 minutes, the merchant can set the address to expire in 5 minutes.
+Remember that a customer can request a new address if they fail to make payment in the expected timeframe, and the merchant can (if it chooses) simply generate a new X Address for the same account and tag as before, merely extending the expiration.

+Of course, shorter or longer expirations should be fine as well; it's a convenience trade-off.
+It's not a bad idea to set that an address expires in a year, for example; the account does not actually become invalid or anything.
+It is merely an indicator to the sender that they should check with the recipient (out of band) to make sure there isn't a different address that they would now prefer.

+Note that expiration is optional, so service providers can always generate addresses that never expire.
+It is only an additional layer of safety, akin to encoding tags in addresses: it eliminates a class of potential mistakes.
+Expirations are for convenience and do not affect anything in the ledger data or transaction data.

+Generally, the rule of thumb is that the expiration should prevent misuse without extra knowledge or effort from users.

 ## Questions